bocringusbocrungus/GardenPlot/README.md

 # Autonomous Gardening Setup
-This project includes a pump, reservoir, and weather station integration from moisture, temp, and Ph sensors
+This project includes a pump, reservoir, and weather station with monitored data from moisture, temp, and Ph sensors